ziur/sdfc-idea/_docs/installation.md

 By default, the _src_ property points to the build.gradle folder.

-You can list the available tasks provided by EnForce executing:
+You can list the available tasks provided by Enforce executing:
 {% highlight bash %}
    $ gradle tasks
 {% endhighlight %}